Hengyu/ChessBot-TV-iTunes/updateInfo.md

-- Update the neural network
+- Enhanced for tvOS 15
 - Bug fixes and stability improved